-Following implementation of any system improvements, FAMU shall update the "Water & Sewer Analysis" to reflect such improvements.
+Following implementation of any system improvements, FAMU shall update the "FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018 to reflect such improvements.
 Likewise, following and building related expansion projects, FAMU shall reprioritize the remaining projects in its 14.0 Capital Improvement Element and shall subsequently amend this Comprehensive Master Plan to reflect same.